yumh1/AgentNetworkProtocol/03-did:wba Method Design Specification.md

 - The server must track request nonces to prevent replay attacks.
 - The server must validate request timestamps to prevent time rollback attacks.
 Generally, the server's nonce caching duration should be longer than the timestamp expiration period.
 - Transport protocol must use HTTPS, and clients must strictly validate server certificates.
-- Both client and server must securely store tokens and set appropriate expiration times.
+- Both client and server must securely store access tokens and set appropriate expiration times.
-- It is recommended to include additional security information in tokens, such as client IP binding and User-Agent binding, to prevent token abuse.
+- It is recommended to include additional security information in access tokens, such as client IP binding and User-Agent binding, to prevent access token abuse.
 - Users can generate multiple DIDs with different roles and permissions, using different key pairs to implement fine-grained access control.

 ## 4. Cross-Platform Identity Authentication Process Based on did:wba Method and JSON Format Data